Architecture Overview

 Core Tables:

-users -- User accounts and profiles
+users -- User accounts, profiles, settings

 servers -- Discord-like servers/guilds

-channels -- Text/media/forum channels
+channels -- Text/voice/media/forum/collaborative channels

-messages -- Channel messages
+messages -- Channel messages with attachments

 direct_messages -- Private messages